Home Loans for Multi-Family Properties (2-4 Units)

 Any property that has 2-4 units is considered a multi-family home.
 This includes duplexes (2 units), triplexes (3 unit), and fourplexes (4 units).
 Keep in mind, that any property that has more than 4 units is considered commercial.
-If you are looking to finance a property with 5 or more units, seek out a commercial mortgage lender (unfortunately, we do not offer these types of loans).
+If you are looking to finance a property with 5 or more units, you will need to speak with a commercial mortgage lender.

 One of the best aspects of 2-4 unit properties is that if you plan to occupy one of the units, it receives similar treatment to that of a single family residence.
 This means that you can obtain a loan with the same type of loan terms as a 1 unit home since it will be classified as “owner occupied” instead of as an investment property.

-Fortunately, there also are higher loan limits allowed on multi-unit homes to accommodate to higher prices for these sort of purchases.
-With each additional unit, the limit of what you can borrow is higher.
+Fortunately, there also are higher loan limits allowed on multi-unit homes to accommodate to higher prices for these sort of properties.
+With each additional unit, the amount that you may borrow is higher.
 This is the case for both conforming loan limits (conventional loans) and FHA loan limits.
-Conforming loan limits and FHA loan limits are the same throughout most the country, but vary in higher cost areas.

 FHA loan limits are set at the county level.
 They range greatly based on the average cost of a home in a certain location.
-There is what is called a “floor” and “ceiling” meaning the loan limit does not ever go below or above this amount.
+There is what is called a “floor” for low cost areas, and the “ceiling” for high cost areas.

 What is the best multi-family home loan?